HDL OFDM Transmitter

 valid — Valid signal for the input data, specified as a Boolean scalar.

-whdlOFDMTx.slx model is called within the OFDM Transmitter subsystem.
-It generates an OFDM transmitter waveform by processing input signals in multiple stages as shown below.
+whdlOFDMTx model.
+It generates an OFDM transmitter waveform by processing input signals at multiple stages.

 Frame Controller and Input Sampler

-The Frame Controller and Input Sampler subsystem generates control signals for later stages of the model.
-The subsystem also generates a ready output signal that is used for external interfacing.
+Frame Controller and Input Sampler subsystem generates control signals for later stages of the model.
+This subsystem also generates a ready output signal that is used for external interfacing.
 This subsystem samples the input modTypeIndex and codeRateIndex values along with the first valid input sample.
-The transport block size for the current frame is selected from the Transport Block Size LUT based on the sampled modTypeIndex and codeRateIndex values.
+In this subsystem, the transport block size for the current frame is selected from the Transport Block Size LUT based on the sampled modTypeIndex and codeRateIndex values.
 The subsystem also generates control signals for header generation followed by the preamble generation along with the first valid sample.
 Preamble generation refers to the generation of SS, RS, and Pilot signals.
-The control signal for data generation is asserted either after 9562 (maximum transport block size corresponding to 64-QAM modulation and 5/6 code rate) clock cycles from the first valid sample or after the transport block length of valid input data is stored for the current frame, whichever is later.
-Along with the data control signal, the ofdmModReady signal is asserted, which indicates the OFDM Modulator block to start modulation.
+This subsystem asserts the data control signal, the ofdmModReady signal, which indicates the OFDM Modulator block to start modulation.

 Frame Generator/Synchronization Sequence

-The Header subsystem accepts modTypeIndex, codeRateIndex and fftLenIndex as inputs.
+Header subsystem accepts modTypeIndex, codeRateIndex and fftLenIndex as inputs.
 A headerSet signal starts the header formation.
-The Header Formation function converts the modTypeIndex and codeRateIndex values into their binary equivalents.
-For example, a modTypeIndex value of
+The

 These 14 bits are processed as shown in the figure.
 For proper error detection, General CRC Generator HDL Optimized block pads 16 CRC bits with